 So for those who need a map, this framework provides a sure way to get to build the trusted relationships and buy-in that are needed to help you get where you want to go.

-In many ways planning framework could be compared to a collection of "recipes" that can be used as presented, or customized and combined using the available "ingredients" for a specific occasion or situation.
+In many ways this planning framework could be compared to a collection of "recipes" that can be used as presented, or customized and combined using the available "ingredients" for a specific occasion or situation.
 As with any recipe book, there are likely to be recipes that may not initially appeal to a specific user.
 As a result, you are encouraged to work with others to select the tools you deem as being the best fit and are most comfortable implementing.
 However, experimentation and expanding one's comfort zones is also recommended.

 It will be challenging, chaotic, and sometimes messy but it will be the most exhilarating, essential and rewarding work you’ve ever done!